maiuchi/covid19_map/index.md

 Have you ever wondered how COVID-19 maps are made?
 You have quite a few options to make one from using Geographic Information Systems (GIS) software like QGIS or ArcGIS to coding in R or Python.

-In this tutorial, you will learn how to make a COVID-19 dealth toll map in R using [NYT publicly available data](https://github.com/nytimes/covid-19-data).
+In this tutorial, you will learn how to make a COVID-19 death toll map in R using [NYT publicly available data](https://github.com/nytimes/covid-19-data).
 This tutorial assumes that you know the basics of R and have some familiarity with geospatial data.

 Let's get started!